Authority: Executive Vice Chancellor and Provost

 This rule describes the standards and procedures for reappointment, promotion and tenure (RPT) in the Department of Art and Design and is supplemental to and consistent with thecollege rule and university Academic Tenure Policy.

 2. AREAS OF FACULTY RESPONSIBILITY

 Faculty members in the Department of Art and Design have responsibility in a mix of the following realms: teaching and mentoring students, discovery of knowledge through discipline-guided inquiry, creative artistry and literature, extension and engagement with constituencies outside the university, and service in professional societies and within the university itself.
-The individual faculty member’s assigned realms are described in their Statement of Mutual Expectations.
+The individual faculty member’s assigned realms are described in their Statement of Faculty Responsibility.

 - GENERAL STANDARDS

 Consistent with the broad definitions of scholarship identified within university policy and regulations and college rules for reappointment, promotion, and tenure, the Department of Art and Design considers the following types of activity and measures of performance as appropriate for consideration in reviewing its faculty.
 This list is not exclusive; it simply provides common measures by category to guide department, college, and university reviews.
 The department expects each faculty to seek annually at least one source of outside funding and scholarly participation through formal proposals or presentations and to disseminate annually the results of scholarship in at least one venue.
 The two areas of scholarship Art and Design faculty may follow are either performance/practice or research.

 3.1.1 Performance/Practice -The Department of Art and Design finds the following types of performance appropriate for Art and Design faculty: